History of the Society:

 By 1963, the object of the society was still the same but membership was opened up to graduates of the university and staff members.
 An agricultural representative was also added to the committee and the four ordinary members were replaced by ordinary members from each academic year.

 Today, ZooSoc is here to cater for all of your Zoological wants and needs.
-Every Thursday at 7pm we meet – usually in the Boyd Orr Building – and hold a talk for around an hour hosted by a new guest speaker every week.
+We hold regular meetings – usually in the Graham Kerr Building – where we invite different speakers to discuss a variety of interesting topics.

 Talks cover a broad spectrum of Zoology, Marine and Freshwater Biology, conservation, environmental issues, and so many more topics!
 Often our speakers come from all over the UK and even abroad to expand your lovely minds and fill them with fascinating knowledge.